MavenRain/postgresql-async/postgresql-async/README.md

 LocalTime | time

 Array types are encoded with the kind of object they hold and not the array type itself.
-Java `Collection` and Scala `Traversable` objects are also assumed to be arrays of the types they hold and will be sent to PostgreSQL like that.
+Java `Collection` and Scala `Iterable` objects are also assumed to be arrays of the types they hold and will be sent to PostgreSQL like that.